Julianne2025/Data-Analytics-Portfolio/README.md

 ***Freight Spend Analysis***

-This freight spend data comes from one large consolidated freight invoice that contained over 3500 freight invoices for one week in 2010 for a large manufacturing company that later closed.
+This freight spend data comes from one large weekly consolidated freight invoice csv file that contained over 3500 freight invoices.

-The original consolidated freight invoice csv file was downloaded weekly from the website of a freight invoice company that audited the invoices and paid the carriers.
-At that time, I loaded the invoice data into Excel and used VBA macros to correct GL codes before uploading that data into the ERP system.
+The invoice data was loaded into Excel and I used VBA macros to correct GL codes before uploading that data into the ERP system.

-Now I have imported this invoice and chart of accounts tables into Power BI from SQL Server for demonstration purposes as fact and COA tables.
+Now I have imported this invoice and COA table into Power BI from SQL Server for demonstration purposes as fact and COA tables.
 DAX measures are included.
-Dashboards are published to my Power BI Service account.

 ***Business Q&A***:  What is the freight spend analysis?
 Freight KPIs, freight spend by Top 20 carriers, Top 12 shipping facilities, Top 12 receiving facilities, Top 12 branch locations, Top GL freight expenses, freight cost per mile, freight cost per pound.